 We know that it is the younger siblings who are listening to what big brother or big sister are learning at home.
 For this reason, we provide just the right amount of structure for those eager learners while at ROCK.
 Short stories and activities keep their minds stimulated, while still allowing plenty of time to play and explore and develop social skills.
 These young Explorers will also have time for large motor development and music class.

-A morning at ROCK Academy will keep curious PreK, Kindergartener, and SuperK students busy while whetting their interest in “school”.
+A morning at ROCK Academy will keep curious kids busy while whetting their interest in “school”.

 Children at this stage are just beginning their education journey - and at ROCK we want to help flame the fire of learning!
 We know that at home, you are focusing on teaching your student the basics: Reading, Writing, and Arithmetic, so we give children at this age a taste of some of the other things: like science, art, music, structured Phys.
 Ed, and other traditional classroom experiences.

-Still focusing on the Grammar Stage of learning, children are exposed to a broad range of subjects and knowledge while learning memory pegs within the context of that topic/subject.
+Focusing on the Grammar Stage of learning, children are exposed to a broad range of subjects and knowledge while learning memory pegs within the context of that topic/subject.
 During Group Time, the tutor reads historical literature to help captivate their imagination for the time period being studied.
 Science is examined up close as children use observation skills and create a nature study notebook in class and at home.
 At ROCK Academy, 1st and 2nd Grade students experience Science as part of our STEM program.
 (Science, Technology, Engineering, and Mathematics.
 See description in the "Scholar" section below.)
-Oral presentations expand knowledge in history and science, and children will explore the Fine Arts through fun and hands-on methods in art, music, and drama.
+Oral presentations are given in a show-and-tell format or on Living Literature Day when they tell classmates about a favorite book they are reading, and children will explore the Fine Arts through fun and hands-on methods in art, music, and drama.
 And don’t forget time to run, play, and move their bodies!
 In this beginner gym class, children will learn basic group games and also have time just to run, jump, and throw!

 *Children must be 7-years-old by September 1st to enroll into this class.*

-The Scholar's classes begin more academic rigor.
+The Scholar's classes begin with a gentle academic format.
 Subjects taught each morning are History, Language Arts, and Science.
-It's BACK for 2018-2019!
-A Fine Arts component with a 30-minute, alternating Music and Art will be added to the weekly schedule.
+A Fine Arts component with an alternating, every-other-week Music and Art classes are also included as part of the morning schedule.
 Memory Pegs are introduced within context of each subject, and students are encouraged to work on memorization at home.

 Language Arts class includes literature, writing, and light grammar.
 (For families seeking more grammar at home, we recommend Daily Grams.)
 Students will learn reading comprehension, recognize point of view, identify main idea, conflict, how to write a summary, identify the Five W's of a narrative, and so much more!
 Students will also have opportunities to read essays and amplified paragraphs they write to the class.